 Frankly, LG's first smartwatch didn't offer all that much.
 It even lacked a button to turn off the display.
 Its second attempt, the LG G Watch R, went down a more traditional route, but still lacked the class compared to the Moto 360.

 It seems like the third time's a charm with the LG Watch Urbane.
 It has nailed a posh look and brought function along for the ride, too.
 However, the Urbane is a too small a step forward.
 It's essentially a dressed-up G Watch R with nearly identical dimensions and innards.

-With more premium materials, the watch is, of course, going to cost more.
-Though at $349 (£259, AU$459) - the same price of the cheapest Apple Watch - it doesn't seem like LG is asking for too much.
+With more premium materials, the Urbane is, of course, going to cost you more.
+Though at $349 (£259, AU$459) - a bit more than the cheapest Apple Watch - it doesn't seem like LG is asking for too much.
 Still, you can pick up its predecessor for $100 less and pretty much have the same smartwatch.

 Pricing aside, the Urbane has a distinct look that's certainly polished, but it's clearly been tailored for a certain demographic.
 Despite images of women sporting a variation of the Urbane, it looks like this watch was made for businessmen.
 This isn't a huge problem, of course, but good luck getting women interested in wearing a chunky piece of metal and leather that won't fit right.